Friday, November 2, 2012

 39 stripes - revisited

-At any rate, there are several rationale given for making the maximum at 40, according to different versions of the Bible:
+There are several rationale given for making the maximum at 40, according to different versions of the Bible:

 • Punishing an Isrealite with over 40 lashes would cause the punisher to be publicly humiliated ("your brother [the punisher] will be degraded in your eyes")